emlab-solutions/pyemaps/docs/index.md

 * __Regression fixed__: _all_builtin_crystals()_ added back to __pyemaps__

-### __0.4.1 Alpha__ July 14th, 2022
+### __0.4.1 Alpha__ July 22th, 2022

 #### NEW

 * __Dynamic Diffraction Generation__: __bloch__ module is now added in __pyemaps__ which generate dynamic diffraction patterns.
-The sample code _si_bloch.py_ demostrates the basic usage of the new addition to pyemaps' Crystal object.
-In addition to pyemaps EMC microscope control input, the feature also takes many other control parameter as listed below with their default values:
+The sample code in the above basic usage demostrates the usage of the new addition to pyemaps' Crystal object in _generateBloch_(...).
+In addition to pyemaps EMC microscope control input, the method also takes many other control parameter as listed below with their default values:
 ```python
     aperture = 1.0,     #  Camera aperture
     omega = 10,         #  Camera parameter